 ABS prototyping is one of the most common plastic prototypes.
 At RapidDone, it takes up to more than 50% of the total amount of plastic prototypes.
-It has wild applications and the typical products are ABS covers, ABS housings, ABS keyboard, etc.
+It has very wild applications, the typical products are ABS covers, ABS housings, ABS keyboard, etc.

 RapidDone can offer an acrylic plastic prototype with high quality.
 We can create the part shape based on your 3D drawing, no match now complicated it is.
-We can also have the polishing capability for acrylic material and get the glossy clear surface for you.
+We also have the polishing capability for acrylic material and get a glossy clear surface for you.

 Our optical prototype is wildly used in the lighting industry.
 The typical optical material at our factory are Polycarbonate and PMMA material, both can be created into clear parts with high efficiency at 85% above.
 We can manufacture Optical products to provide a great way to make an identity for your brand.

 RapidDone is also a professional at a silicon prototype with different kinds of properties.
-We produce our silicon parts in high-quality, very durable, and affordable costs.
+We produce our silicon parts at high-quality, durable, and affordable costs.
 Our outstanding silicone prototyping products can be made from an injection mold or a die-cut mold with different thicknesses and colors.

 In summary, plastic prototyping has the following advantages.

-Industrial design is the first step for product design.
+1. Verify The Appearance And Industry Design Industrial design is the first step for a product design.
 To make a good industrial product, the most important thing is to make sure the appearance is exquisite.
-As the prototype is a physical object which can intuitively reflect the designer’s creativity, so it is easy for us to verify whether the design looks perfect and match the design trend.
+As the prototype is a physical object which can intuitively reflect the designer’s creativity, so it is easy for us to verify whether the design matches the design trend.

-By having a prototype sample on hand, it helps structure engineers to check out the design defect and improve structure design accordingly.
+2. Finalize The Structure Design By having a prototype sample on hand, it can help structure engineers to check out the design defect and improve structure design accordingly.

-Once we build up the sample and power it up, we can check the whole function and operation.
-Therefore, it can verify if we can find any improved room in this regard.
+3. Verify Function Once we build up the sample and power it up, we can check the whole function and operation.
+Therefore, it can verify if we can find out an improved room for function.

-Once we have a prototype, we can check out all potential design problems before tooling.
+4. Avoid The Risk Of Tooling Modification Once we have a plastic prototype, we can check out all potential design problems before tooling.
 By doing this, we can reduce the risk of tool modification.

-As for some industries such as medical instruments and equipment products, we can make the prototype product to be the same as the tooled product.
-Thus, we can put the prototype directly into the market in a short time and take up the market quickly.
+6. Direct Sales With Plastic Prototype Parts As for some industries such as medical instruments and equipment products, we can make the prototype product to be the same as the tooled product.
+Thus, we can put the prototype directly into the market in a short time, this can take up the market for you quickly.

 There are many types of plastic prototypes.